punanand/Mutlithreaded-Parallel-15-Puzzle-Solver/README.md

 13 14 11 15
 ```
 #### Step 2: Compile and run the .c files.
-Either directly run ‘make’ which compiles both the porgrams into two separate executables ‘puzzle_a.out’, and ‘puzzle_b.out’ and run them as indicated below in steps 2.x.2, or compile separately as mentioned below.
+Either directly run ‘make’ which compiles both the porgrams into two separate executables ‘puzzle_a.out’, and ‘puzzle_b.out’ and run them as indicated below, or compile separately as mentioned below.
 1. For puzzle_a:
     1. `gcc –g puzzle_a.c –o puzzle_a –lpthread`
     2. `./puzzle_a <maximum_number_of_threads>`
 2. For puzzle_b:
     1. `gcc –g puzzle_b.c –o puzzle_b –lpthread`
     2. `./puzzle_b <maximum_number_of_threads>`

 *(NOTE: `<maximum_number_of_threads>` is a command line argument passed.
 It should be kept below MAX_THREADS defined as macro in the respective .c files)*
 #### Step 3: Interpretation of the output.